Artem Habelok

-Artem Yuriyovych Habelok (Артем Юрійович Габелок; born 2 January 1995) is a Ukrainian football player who plays for ukrainian side Chornomorets Odesa.
+Artem Yuriyovych Habelok (Артем Юрійович Габелок; born 2 January 1995) is a Ukrainian football player who plays as a midfileder.

 Club career

 He was raised in the youth teams of Shakhtar Donetsk, representing their Under-19 squad in the 2013–14 UEFA Youth League.

 He made his senior professional-level debut in the Ukrainian Second League for Shakhtar-3 on 25 July 2014 in a game against Arsenal Bila Tserkva, as a starter.

 In February 2017, he moved to Latvia, signing with Spartaks Jūrmala.
 He was a starter for most of the season as Spartaks won the 2017 Latvian Higher League.

 On 3 July 2018, he returned to Ukraine, signing a two-year contract with Vorskla Poltava.
 He made his Ukrainian Premier League debut for Vorskla on 25 July 2018 in a game against Dynamo Kyiv as an 82nd-minute substitute for Dmytro Kravchenko.
 His first start came on 11 August against his first club, Shakhtar.
 That season Vorskla also qualified for the Europa League group stage, with Habelok making his full European debut on 4 October 2018 against Sporting CP, as a late substitute (he previously played in the Champions League qualifiers with Spartaks).
 Vorskla allowed two goals in added time and lost 1–2.

 30 January 2021 Habelok left FC Pyunik by mutual consent.